froeschel/azure-notes/notes.md

 ### Caching
 * Cache expiration policies for FrontDoor, CDNs, or Redis caches store.
+* CDNs can be created by using offers from Microsoft, Verizon or Akamai.
+Verizon also offers a premium version.
+* The premium version allows to use mobile optimization.
 * One CDN profile has one or more endpoints.
 * When creating a CDN endpoint you add the endpoint url and the origin hostname url.
 * CDN endpoints can have custom domain.